These mindfulness experts and Buddhism scholars can help you cover modern forms of meditation.

 Jonathan Montaldo is one of the foremost Thomas Merton scholars and interpreters of his writings.
 Montaldo has served as associate director of the Merton Institute for Contemplative Living, director of a retreat center near Merton’s Abbey of Gethsemani and director of the Thomas Merton Center at Bellarmine University.
 Montaldo is also editor of the 10-volume Bridges to Contemplative […]

-Clifford Saron is an associate research scientist at the University of California, Davis’ Center for Mind and Brain in Davis, Calif., where he studies the effects of long-term meditation on the brain.
+Clifford Saron is a research scientist at the University of California, Davis’ Center for Mind and Brain.
+He studies the effects of long-term meditation on the brain.

 Lobsang Tenzin Negi is the founder and director of Drepung Loseling Monastery in Atlanta.
 He directs the Emory-Tibet Partnership, which focuses on Buddhist meditation and science.
 He is an expert on Tibetan Buddhism and meditation.